 Activities include: Training and capacity building in management, enforcement, and monitoring.
 Promulgate laws and regulations, and implement enforcement tools and technologies.
 Engage in community and stakeholder outreach.

 Key Outputs: Annual reports on the status of species, ecosystems, governance, compliance and enforcement, and stakeholder buy-in to MPAs.

-Since the launch of the WCS MPA Fund in September 2016, and as of June 2017, WCS has initiated new MPAs in 19 countries, including: Fiji, Indonesia, Papua New Guinea, Bangladesh, Tanzania, Congo, Kenya, Madagascar, Gabon, Equatorial Guinea, Argentina, Belize, Chile, Colombia, Guatemala, Honduras, Nicaragua, the U.S. and Canada.
+Since the launch of the WCS MPA Fund in September 2016, and as of March 2021, WCS has initiated MPAs establishment in 26 countries, including: Cuba, Thailand, India, Myanmar, Malaysia, Solomon Islands, Mozambique, Fiji, Indonesia, Papua New Guinea, Bangladesh, Tanzania, Congo, Kenya, Madagascar, Gabon, Equatorial Guinea, Argentina, Belize, Chile, Colombia, Guatemala, Honduras, Nicaragua, the U.S. and Canada.

 By 2020, sustainably manage and protect marine and coastal ecosystems to avoid significant adverse impacts, including by strengthening their resilience, and take action for their restoration in order to achieve healthy and productive oceans